 If the business is run as a limited company, then there is the option of selling/buying just the business (assets, stock, goodwill, etc.) or the shares of the company.
-It does not usually make much difference to the price, but will depend on factors such as whether the business being sold is part of a larger business which will continue, whether the seller will stay as a consultant or retire, and how varied and complex the assets in the business are.
+It does not usually make much difference to the sale price, but will depend on factors such as whether the small business being sold is part of a larger business which will continue, whether the seller will stay as a consultant or retire, and how varied and complex the assets in the business are.

 An asset sale/purchase can be a detailed transaction, involving complex due diligence and acquisition documents.
 The seller will often be asked to give warranties about the assets.
 The employment contracts of the employees of the business will usually transfer automatically to the buyer under the ‘TUPE’ Regulations.

 - Whether for an asset sale or share purchase, the sale & purchase agreement will include a number of elements: